 Using another of BizPrint’s sister plugins, Flow Notify from BizSwoop, you can even set up custom order statuses for more granular control over when your invoices are generated.
 This enables you to get a clear overview of current orders and monitor the status of your eCommerce sales quickly and easily.

-Streamline your WooCommerce invoice creation with BizPrint
+Streamline your WooCommerce invoice generation with BizPrint

 Invoices are an essential part of running an eCommerce business.
 They’re required for: